TEACHER, ARTIST, RESEARCHER, AUTHOR

 MARIA SIBYLLA MERIAN WAS A SPECIALIST IN SEVERAL DIFFERENT PROFESSIONS:

-SHE TRAINED HER FEMALE PUPILS IN DRAWING, PAINTING AND EMBROIDERY.
+SHE TRAINED HER FEMALE PUPILS IN DRAWING, HAND-COLOURING AND EMBROIDERY.

 SHE PAINTED FLOWERS AND BUTTERFLIES IN FASCINATING WATERCOLOURS.